aws/aws-iot-device-sdk-js/README.md

     npm run-script browserize examples/browser/mqtt-explorer/index.js
     ```

 1. Open `examples/browser/mqtt-explorer/index.html` in your web browser.
 After connecting to AWS IoT, it should display input fields allowing you to subscribe or publish to a topic.
 By subscribing to '#', for example, you will be able to monitor all traffic within your AWS account as allowed by the policy associated with the unauthenticated role of your Cognito Identity Pool.
+Check the troubleshooting section if you're having trouble about certificate authority.

 #### Reducing Browser Bundle Size
 After your application development is complete, you will probably want to reduce the size of the browser bundle.
 There are a couple of easy techniques to do this, and by combining both of them you can create much smaller browser bundles.